nawab-samsung/tizen-docs/docs/application/tizen-studio-0/extension-sdk/overview.md

 You can use InMobi Tizen Ads in Tizen Web applications, native applications, and Unity games.

--   Tizen Web application: Tizen Web applications use the Tizen Web Framework to interact with the Web subsystems.
+-   **Tizen Web application:** Tizen Web applications use the Tizen Web Framework to interact with the Web subsystems.
 The application is built using Web languages, such as HTML5, CSS, and JavaScript.
--   Tizen native application: Tizen native application uses EFL (Enlightenment Foundation Libraries) for the application UI.
+-   **Tizen Native application:** Tizen native application uses EFL (Enlightenment Foundation Libraries) for the application UI.
 The application is developed using C and it can access advanced device-specific features.
--   Unity game on Tizen: To use Tizen Ads in your Unity game, you need the Unity SDK version 5.2.2 or above for privilege addition support.
+-   **Unity game on Tizen:** To use Tizen Ads in your Unity game, you need the Unity SDK version 5.2.2 or above for privilege addition support.
 The games are developed using C#.

 To get started with the InMobi Tizen Ad SDK, see the following guide: